 - If your car collides with any obstruction in the road

 - If you roll your car in an accident

 Related Read > What to do after a car accident ?

 What does collision insurance not cover?

-So now we know what exactly you will be covered with collision insurance right?
-From the outside Collision car insurance seems like covering everything you need.
+It seems like collision car insurance covering everything you need.
 But that is not true.
 There are a lot of scenarios that you are missing out on here.
 When we look at the coverage in detail we realize some common everyday situations are not covered.
 And for that, you will have to expand your insurance coverage.

 Let’s have a look at what is not covered in collision car insurance.

 - Hitting or being hit by an animal